AdrianE-Gonzalez/Computer_Vision_Projects/README.md

 Load_Images.py:
 -------------

-Imports used: cv2, random, os, glob, load_env
+1.Imports used: cv2, random, os, glob, load_env
   -cv2: used to read images and used to convert images to grayscale
 -random: used to select a random image from the Images folder
 -os: Used to get file paths from the .env file
 -glob: Used to get each image from the Image Folder